fastconvnets/cvpr2020/README.md

 The first full convolution and the final fully connected layer are both dense in all models.

+EfficientNet models are fully unstructured and the final fully connected layer is sparse.

 | Model | Top-1 Accuracy | Sparsity | Latency (ms) SD 835 | Download |
 |-------|:----------------:|:----------:|:---------------------:|:----------:|
 | MobileNetV1 .75  | 64.4% | 90% | 21 | [link](https://storage.googleapis.com/fast-convnets/tflite-models/mbv1_.75_12_90_64.4.tflite)